1. The information we collect

 He collaborates in many of WIT’s activities in addition to research, such as publications and conference scientific and technical organisation.

 Professor Patrick De Wilde from the Free University of Brussels is an expert in Structures and Material Sciences.
 He has been associated with WIT for many years in addition to being a member of its Board of Directors.
 He has written many scientific publications in the areas of computer-aided engineering, finite element methods, composite materials and structures.
-He continues to collaborate closely with WIT and chaired many conferences, among other activities.
+He continues to collaborate closely with WIT, chairing conferences, among other activities.

 Daniele De Wrachien